EU countries failing to halt illegal timber trade

 5) Public Procurement Policies applied to Timber products.

-This press release only focuses on the answers provided to point 1) of the government barometer.
+This text only focuses on the answers provided to point 1) of the government barometer.
 The overall results from the different EU Member States to the government barometer are different to those results as a number of other areas were addressed as well.

 The European Commission’s scorecard looked at three different areas for implementation: competent authorities, penalties and checks.
 Director-General Karl Falkenberg recently threatened to take legal actions against EU countries not complying with the rules.